rodrigues-t/easy-crypto/README.md

 You will need to configure a .env file.
 Take a look at .env.example.

-Basically you need to put your API key to be able to make http requests to Crypto Compare.
+Basically, you need to store your API key to be able to make HTTP requests to Crypto Compare.

 **WARNING: If you intend to use this code in a real project DO NOT store your key in the .env file.
 Environment variables are embedded into the build, meaning anyone can view them by inspecting your app's files.** In this case, you need to use a back-end endpoint to intermediate.